-As discussed, a review of the most recent IPS audit evidenced that the audit had been completed in a meaningful manner and had identified areas of good practice.
+A review of the most recent IPS audit, completed during June 2018, evidenced that the audit had been completed in a meaningful manner and had identified both areas of good practice and areas that require to be improved.

 Arrangements were in place to ensure that staff receive training in respect of the decontamination of reusable dental instruments commensurate with their roles and responsibilities.